 Pennsylvania Dairy Industry Performance Scorecard:The Center for Dairy Excellence publishes a monthly “PA Dairy Industry Performance Scorecard,” which looks at key factors supporting the growth of Pennsylvania’s dairy industry and evaluates trends affecting Pennsylvania’s dairy farms.

-- Pennsylvania’s milk production is .4 percent higher than last January with 4,000 fewer cows while national production grew .9 per cent.
+- Pennsylvania’s milk production is just under last February with 3,000 fewer cows while national production grew .9 per cent.

-- January’s Milk Margins are 36% above last January and the highest since 2007 with feed costs 19% below last year.
+- February’s Milk Margins are 56% above last January and the highest since 2007 with feed costs 19% below last year.

 Protecting Your Profits Scorecard:To provide an overview of the national dairy industry, with consumption, marketing and production trends, the center publishes the monthly “Protecting Your Profits” scorecard.

-- February prices for the Federal Order Class I Mover, Class II, Class III, and Class IV milk are all at record levels yielding record margins
+- March prices for the Federal Order Class I Mover, Class II, Class III, and Class IV milk continue at record levels yielding record margins.

-- Butter inventories are the lowest since the winter of 2011, 28% below their 3 year average.
-Cheese inventories are steady at – 2.9% of the 3 year average while Non Fat Dry Milk stocks are 10% below the average of the past 3 years.
+- Butter inventories increased from last month, but they are still 68 % below last year and 16% below their 3 year average.
+Cheese inventories are steady at – 3.3% of the 3 year average while Non Fat Dry Milk stocks have recovered to 8% over the 3 year average..

-- International prices for cheese,butter, and skim milk powder continue to hold over $2.00 / lb, more than 20% above the three year average price.
+- International prices for cheese and skim milk powder continue to hold over $2.00 / lb, more than 20% above the three year average price.

 Alan Zepp, the center’s risk management program manager, reviews both of these scorecards monthly during his “Protecting Your Profits” calls.
 The calls are held the last Wednesday of every month.
 Click here to access a recording of the latest call.